Cognigy/Documentation/docs/release-notes/earlier-versions/cognigy-ai-pre-4.30.md

 ### Improvements
 - added the ability to disable implicit Slot parsing for System- and Lexicon Slots
 - added the ability to use nested conditions in Flow node fields
-- added the ability to create a "super-API-key" for our on-premise customers in order to use our RESTful API without project-wide restrictions
+- added the ability to create a "super-API-key" for our on-premises customers in order to use our RESTful API without project-wide restrictions
 - improved various sections in our RESTful API documentation (OpenAPI spec)
 - added the new validation concepts which we have recently introduced into Question Nodes for Slot Fillers as well
 - improved tooltips and wording of such in various locations within our user interface